ipfs/kubo/docs/config.md

 ### `flatfs` profile

 Configures the node to use the flatfs datastore.
-Flatfs is the default datastore.

-This is the most battle-tested and reliable datastore.
+Flatfs is the default, most battle-tested and reliable datastore.

 You should use this datastore if:

 - You need a very simple and very reliable datastore, and you trust your